Backpacker Travel Insurance: Coverage Guide for Gap Year and Long-Term Travel (2026)

 List Planned Adventure Activities

-Document all activities you might do.
+Document all activities you plan to do.
 Check depth limits for scuba diving, maximum altitudes for treks and coverage for motorized activities.

 3. 3